 The first year of fellowship is dedicated to acquiring clinical proficiency in both inpatient and outpatient aspects of Pediatric Infectious Disease.
-Children’s Hospital Colorado is a freestanding, busy, 536 bed tertiary care hospital serving a wide geographic area and broad demographic population.
-The hospital is part of the Anschutz Medical Campus, which also is home to the University of Colorado Hospital (adult and maternal-fetal), three multi-story research complexes, and UCSOM.
+Children’s Hospital Colorado is a freestanding, 564-bed tertiary care hospital serving a multi-state geographic area and a very broad demographic population.
+The hospital is home to all pediatric medical and surgical subspecialties, which provides experience caring for children with common and very rare conditions.
+The hospital is part of the Anschutz Medical Campus, which also is home to the University of Colorado Hospital (adult and maternal-fetal), three multi-story research complexes, and CU SOM.

-We have 16 board certified Pediatric Infectious Diseases subspecialists, who are all key teaching faculty.
-Our fellows emerge clinically confident in Pediatric Infectious Diseases care, able to address ID issues in the previously well child to the most medically complicated child.
-The Pediatric Infectious Diseases service consults on 400-450 inpatients and acute outpatients per year.
+We have more than 20 Pediatric Infectious Diseases subspecialists, who are all part of the teaching faculty.
+Our fellows emerge with a very high degree of clinical competency in Pediatric Infectious Diseases care and are able to address ID issues in the previously well child to the most medically complicated child.
+The Pediatric Infectious Diseases consult service consults is one of the busiest consult services in the hospital and sees hundreds of inpatients and acute outpatients per year in various settings.

 The first-year fellow covers approximately 6 months of the inpatient service, with the additional months covered by the second and third year fellows.
 While on the consult service, the fellow sees all in-hospital and acute outpatient consultations under the supervision and mentorship of the Attending Pediatric Infectious Diseases physician.
 Emphasis is placed on developing an accurate differential diagnosis, learning the methods of evaluating and treating the child, and taking care of the family's needs.
 The fellow will be exposed to a full range of infectious disease issues in a diverse patient setting.
-We also have an antimicrobial stewardship program, and two transplant infectious diseases specialists.
+We also have a very active and successful antimicrobial stewardship program, a strong hospital infection control and epidemiology program and transplant infectious disease specialists.

 Global Health Experience

-Weekend call for fellows is divided among the fellows and averages every third to fourth weekend.
-Weeknight call is covered by the inpatient fellow.
+Weekend call for fellows is divided among the fellows and averages every fourth weekend.
+Weeknight coverage of the pager is covered by the inpatient fellow.
 Fellows are supervised by a designated Infectious Disease attending at all times.